Miami, FL Fishing Charters

 Capt.
 Dean Panos

-Besides the fish I have specifically mentioned, there are numerous other fish that can be caught in South Florida waters.
+Other than the most popular game fish we target (sailfish, swordfish, dolphin, tarpon and tuna), there are numerous other fish that can be caught in South Florida waters.
 Starting with snapper and groupers, these fish can be targeted while we are fishing many of the artificial reefs and wrecks found in South Florida.
 Again, live bait works well.

 We usually will drop a large live bait like a goggle eye or a smaller live bait like a pilchard or herring towards the bottom on a wreck.
 We may be anchored or drifting over this structure.
 Tackle is pretty hefty with 80 pound tackle being the norm and 50 pound tackle being on the lighter side.